Automotive industry in New Zealand: No-remittance licences

 From May 1950 buyers could dodge the apparently endless queues for a new car by using "overseas funds".
 They could even import cars for which no import licence would ever be provided.
 In essence the buyer would pay for the overseas content of the car from a source beyond the control of New Zealand's manifold foreign currency restrictions.
 The balance of dealer overheads, duty and sales tax was paid in local currency when the vehicle was delivered.
 If the vehicle were locally assembled the "overseas funds" requirement was much lower.
 Until late in the scheme "Overseas funds" were not difficult to obtain or "create".
 Most New Zealanders disliked the necessary deviousness.

 It seems to have been seen as a valuable safety valve and guide to the shape of a free market.
 Holden dealers even incorporated the statistics in their advertising.

 The scheme seems to have lasted more than thirty years.

 Assembly plants continued

 1946 Austin Distributors Federation

 Austin agent George H. Scott became New Zealand's official Austin factory representative in 1919.
 He formed the Austin Distributor Federation.

 1946 Associated Motor Industries and Austin Distributors Federation

-Two new companies were incorporated in August 1945 Associated Motor Industries Limited and Austin Distributors Federation (N.Z.)
-Limited both of Wellington.
+Two new companies were incorporated in August 1945 Associated Motor Industries and Austin Distributors Federation both of Wellington.